basarat/demo-jest/script.md

 ```js
 const foo = () => Promise.resolve(123);
 ```
 TypeScript complains `cannot find name Promise`.
 We can still keep our target as ES5 but tell TypeScript to allow rutime features of other enviroments using the `lib` option in our tsconfig.json.
-We jump in to our tsconfig.json, set the `lib` option to include `es6`
+We jump in to our tsconfig.json, set the `lib` option to include `es6` in addition to most of the standard JavaScript features categorized under `dom`

 ```json
 {